-Posttraumatic stress disorder (PTSD) falls under the heading of anxiety.
+Post traumatic stress disorder (PTSD) falls under the heading of anxiety.
 The term entered the mainstream because many service members return from active duty with the condition.
-However, you don’t have to have served in the military to have PTSD or benefit from PTSD therapy.
-Here’s what you need to know about therapy for the disorder.
+However, you don’t have to have served in the military to have PTSD or benefit from seeing a PTSD psychiatrist.
+Here’s what you need to know about Houston PTSD therapy for the disorder.

 Who Develops PTSD?